fromzeroedu/from-flask-to-quart-course/manuscript/4_A_Quart_Database_Counter.md

 }
 ```

 These settings enable pytest as our test runner and configure automatic code formatting when we save our files.
-Remember that for this setup to work, you'll need to have the database container running since our application depends on it.
+Remember that for this setup to work, you'll need to have the Docker database container running since our application depends on it.

 To set up the local environment, run these commands in your terminal: